thoughtspot/thoughtspot.github.io/_complex-search/aggregation-formulas.md

 Data from any rows that are not included in the search result will not be incorporated, and you cannot create a filter on aggregated data.

+## Flexible aggregation

+The `group_aggregate` function makes it possible to aggregate measures at granularities that are different from the dimensions or column groupings used in the search.

+See [Flexible aggregation](aggregation-flexible.html#) to learn more about working with this formula.

 ## Using division with aggregation in a search

 Whenever your search result combines rows, your formula will get aggregated